 Trend Analysis

-ServiceNow, Inc. (NOW): Over the past year, the stock has experienced a price change of +22.06%, indicating a bullish trend.
-However, recent data from September 14, 2025, to November 30, 2025, shows a decline of -11.16%, suggesting a shift towards a deceleration in momentum.
-The highest price reached was $1124.98, while the lowest stood at $656.93, with a standard deviation of 116.38 indicating notable volatility.
+For ServiceNow, Inc. (NOW), the overall price change over the past year is +20.15%, indicating a bullish trend.
+Despite this positive movement, the recent trend from September 14, 2025, to November 30, 2025, has seen a price decline of -12.55%, suggesting a bearish sentiment in the short term.
+The highest price reached was 1124.98, while the lowest was 656.93.
+The trend is characterized by deceleration, with a standard deviation of 116.45, indicating notable volatility.

 Analyst Opinions